wtsi-hgi/cookie-monster/README.md

 ## Summary
 1. Data retrievers can be setup to periodically pull information into the system.
-2. The information is aggregated in a knowledge base, grouped by relation to a distinct data object.
+2. The information is aggregated in a knowledge base, grouped by its their relation to a distinct data object.
 3. When information becomes known, a production rule system is ran using rules that may have arbitrarily complex preconditions and have productions that can trigger arbitrarily complex processing via a notification based system.
-4. Information about data objects can be easily enriched if no rules cannot be matched.
+4. Information about data objects can be easily enriched if it is determined that not enough information is known about the object to process it.

 ## Key features